-You should seek the advice of physical therapist if you engage in any or all of the above routines but have a recurring knee pain that lasts more than three days.
-The therapist will conduct a thorough examination of your joints, assessing your walking patterns, movement, strengths, and the mobility of your joints, your proprioception, and patella tracking.
+You should seek the advice of a physical therapist if you engage in any or all of the above routines but have recurring knee pain that lasts more than three days.
+The therapist will conduct a thorough examination of your joints, assessing your walking patterns, movement, strengths, and mobility of your joints, your proprioception, and patella tracking.

 The test will help determine the nature and source of the knee pain and the best course of treatment.
 It will also help to understand how to prevent the problem from reoccurring.